benbaptist/minecraft-wrapper/documentation/events.rst

     :Can be aborted/modified: No

     :Comments:
-        Use of this timer is not suggested and is turned off by default in the wrapper.config.json file
+        Use of this timer is deprecated and is turned off by default in the wrapper.config.json file.  the final wrapper version 1.0 final will not support this timer.
+Its use in wrapper has always been a bad idea.
+Starting with wrapper 1.0.9 RC 12, this timer will be somewhat buggy, running two or more ticks behind.

 **< Group 'core/irc.py' >**